 At the core of it, clinical depression is a chemical imbalance in the brain.
 Unfortunately, the day-to-day of living with depression is not nearly that simple.

 That which once made me, me, was inexplicably extinguished.
-The creativity and motivation that used to enable me to stand up and fight was gone, and its place appeared hopelessness.
+The creativity and motivation that used to enable me to stand up and fight was gone, and in its place appeared hopelessness.
 Like a food critic who loses his tongue or a musician who loses her hearing, depression was a loss of my identity.
 Whereas my self doubts previously had taken the form of mental walls, my new doubts took the form of defensive castles.
-This mental illness knew all of my secrets and weaknesses, and it controlled me because it was me.
+This mental illness knew all of my secrets and weaknesses, and it was able to control me because it was me.

 However, none of those troubles were the the hardest part of dealing with the illness.